uadmin/uadmin/docs/api.rst

 |

-And if you rebuild your application, you will notice that uAdmin has found 1 word we automatically translated and is telling us we are at 1% translation for the Tagalog language.
+And if you rebuild your application, you will notice that uAdmin has found 1 word we have translated and is telling us we are at 1% translation for the Tagalog language.

 .. code-block:: bash